hexaclock/ncrep/README.md

 * Enter the following command: "php filetest.php"

-* Observe the output from the unit tests,
+* Observe the output from the unit tests